Classifying phases protected by matrix product operator symmetries using matrix product states: MPO algebras based on groups

 \subsection{Periodic boundary condition case}

-In this section we consider a weaker condition than the closedness condition \eqref{algcond} for the MPO group algebra and a weaker condition than Eq.\eqref{eq:compatible} for the invariance of the MPS under the action of the MPO.
-Instead of using the previous relations for OBC, we will impose just their PBC analogue.
-We anticipate that we will obtain that the same labels of the previous section, {\it i.e.}\ equivalence classes of the $F$-symbols and $L$-symbols, are valid to characterize the PBC MPO and their action on PBC MPS respectively but, there are some subtleties in how to define these quantities.
+In this section we consider PBC MPSs which are symmetric under PBC MPO representations of a finite group $G$, $U_g$.
+In particular, we only impose that $U_g U_h = U_{gh}$ for all $g,h\in G$ and that $U_e=\id$, so the representing MPOs can be unitaries.
+Algebraically, this is done by imposing a weaker condition than the closedness condition \eqref{algcond} for the MPO group algebra and a weaker condition than Eq.\ \eqref{eq:compatible} for the invariance of the MPS under the action of the MPO.
+To put it in other words, we only require \eqref{algcond} to hold for $X$ and $Y$ that are proportional to the identity in each block (and thus $Z$ has the same structure too).
+Similarly, we weaken the requirement of an MPS to be invariant under the MPO symmetry (Eq.\ \eqref{eq:compatible}) by requiring only that the equation holds for $B$ and $X$ that are both proportional to identity in each block (and thus $Z$ again has the same structure).
+We also assume that the MPS and MPO tensors are injective in every block.
+We anticipate that we will obtain that the same labels of the previous section, {\it i.e.}\ equivalence classes of the $F$-symbols and $L$-symbols, are valid to characterize the PBC MPO and their action on PBC MPSs respectively, but there are some subtleties in how to define these quantities.

-Let us consider PBC MPO representations of a finite group $G$, $U_g$, where every tensor $T_g$ is injective.
-That is, we only impose that $U_g U_h = U_{gh}$ for all $g,h\in G$ and that $U_e=\id$, so they can be unitaries.
-We emphasize that, since we do not impose the closedness condition \eqref{algcond}, Eq.\eqref{fusiontensorG} is not satisfied.
-This means that we are allowing for the existence of off-diagonal blocks in the product of two MPO tensors.

-In Ref.\cite{Molnar18B}, the authors proved that $U_g U_h = U_{gh}$ with $T_g$ injective implies, the existence of fusion tensors that decompose the product of two tensors locally for any length $n$ as follows:
+In Ref.\ \cite{Molnar18B}, the authors proved that $U_g U_h = U_{gh}$ with $T_g$ injective implies the existence of fusion tensors that decompose the product of two tensors locally for any length $n$ as follows:

-In particular for $n=0$, this results in the orthogonality relations for the fusion tensors.
-These fusion tensors satisfy, for a big enough number of sites $\ell$\footnote{ This is the nilpotent length associated with the off-diagonal blocks of the product $T_g T_h$, see Ref.\cite{Molnar18B} for details.}, the following equation:
+In particular, for $n=0$, this results in the orthogonality relations for the fusion tensors.

-where the phase factor $\omega$ satisfies a $3$-cocycle condition and it is classified by the third cohomology group of $G$.
+Associativity of the MPOs implies that a $3$-cocycle can be associated to any of these group representations using the fusion tensors.
+However, we emphasize that since we do not impose the closedness condition \eqref{algcond}, Eq.\ \eqref{fusiontensorG} is not satisfied.
+This means that, in general, there will be off-diagonal blocks in the product of two MPO tensors.
+These off-diagonal blocks will disappear after a finite number of concatenation: we denote by $\ell$ the nilpotent length associated to that (which is of the order of the bond dimension), see Ref.\ \cite{Molnar18B} for details.
+It can be shown then that the following equation defines the $3$-cocycle $\omega$:

 For this case we consider the subspace spanned by injective MPSs with PBC $ \{ |\psi_{A_\alpha} \rangle \equiv |\psi_{A_\alpha,\id} \rangle \}_\alpha$, where $\alpha$ takes values from the block labels $\{x,y,z, \dots \}$.
 We impose that for every element $g\in G $ and block $x$, there is a block $y\equiv g{\cdot} x$ such that